t-SNE Exaggerates Clusters, Provably: Preliminaries

 \section{Preliminaries}

-Given an input dataset\footnote{Without loss of generality, we shall assume that the input dimension $D=n-1$.} \(X = \{x_1,\ldots, x_n\}\subset \mathbb{R}^{D}\), the goal of t-SNE is to find an embedding \(Y = \{y_1,\ldots,y_n\}\subset \mathbb{R}^{d}\) (where \(d\ll D\), typically \(d=2\)) that approximately maintains the neighborhood structure in $X$. t-SNE accomplishes this by assigning affinities to input data points which encode how likely an input point is to be a neighbor to a given point.
+Given an input dataset \(X = \{x_1,\ldots, x_n\}\subset \mathbb{R}^{D}\), the goal of t-SNE is to come up with an embedding \(Y = \{y_1,\ldots,y_n\}\subset \mathbb{R}^{d}\) (where \(d\ll D\), typically \(d=2\))\footnote{With a slight abuse of subset notation, duplicates are allowed in $X$ and $Y$.} that approximately maintains the neighborhood structure in $X$. t-SNE accomplishes this by assigning affinities to input data points which encode how likely an input point is to be a neighbor to a given point.
 The goal then is to find a configuration of the embedded points $Y$ that induces a similar neighborhood affinity.
-Specifically, for \(n>2\), let \(P = P(X) \in \mathbb{R}_+^{n\times n}\) and \(Q = Q(Y) \in \mathbb{R}_+^{n\times n}\) be the input and embedded \textit{affinity matrices} describing the pairwise neighborhood similarities in the input and the output, respectively. t-SNE constructs \(P\) by first computing the affinities for each point $i$ defined as (for any $j\neq i$)\footnote{When $X$ and $\sigma_i^*$ are clear from context, we will often drop it from the notation.}
+Specifically, let \(P = P(X) \in \mathbb{R}_{\geq 0}^{n\times n}\) and \(Q = Q(Y) \in \mathbb{R}_{\geq 0}^{n\times n}\) be the input and embedded \textit{affinity matrices} describing the pairwise neighborhood similarities in the input and output, respectively. t-SNE constructs \(P\) by first computing neighborhood affinities for each point $i$ defined as (for any $i\neq j$)